Dominic Waghorn: Life and career

 Waghorn started at LBC Radio in London, where he was an editor, producer and news reporter.
 He joined the Feature Story News (FSN) news agency in 1996, and was its North America Correspondent, based in Washington, D.C..
 He later set up the agency's London Bureau, where he was Bureau Chief and television and radio correspondent.
 It was during this time that he covered the visit of Nelson Mandela in May 1999, when NATO bombed the Chinese Embassy in Belgrade, working on outdated intelligence information which had indicated its previous suspected usage as a munitions storage site for forces loyal to Slobodan Milosevic.
 For FSN, Waghorn covered the subsequent large demonstrations across Beijing, in which western embassies, including those of some not involved in the conflict, came under siege.
 His FSN reports were carried by networks in three continents, among which was his first report to be shown on Sky News.

 Waghorn joined Sky News in January 2001.
 He became Sky News' Asia Correspondent in January 2004, and remained there for just under three years, where his exclusive reports won several awards, including RTS Television Journalist of the Year and News Item of the Year in 2007, for a series of investigative reports in China.
 He also won awards for his China and South East Asia reporting, as Foreign Press Association Journalist of the Year award and One World Media Journalist of the Year and a Golden Nymph for Best TV News Item at the Monte Carlo TV Festival.

 In late 2006, Waghorn became Sky News' Middle East Correspondent, based in Jerusalem.
 He worked there for almost five years, during which time he covered the wars in Iraq, the aftermath of the war in Lebanon and the Arab Spring.
 Whilst in the Middle East, he reflected on his school experiences: of Streete Court School in the village of Godstone in Surrey, he says that the Middle East's "biblical surroundings remind him on an almost daily basis of Major James' nightly Oak Room bible readings and the weekly scriptural writing sessions administered by Ellis Parry.
 The other day he was driving up through the Sinai and Major James' explanation of Moses finding water while leading the Israelites out of Egypt, came to mind", and that at Worth School, near the village of Turners Hill (near Crawley) in West Sussex, he says he had studied the Crusades "through the barrage of Father Stephen's pipe smoke".

 In 2009, Waghorn was the first British journalist to re-enter Gaza after Hamas' takeover in 2007, and was praised in the press for his coverage of the 2009 Gaza Conflict.
 In 2010, he was despatched to the Caribbean to report on the Haiti earthquake.
-In 2011, he was among the first Western journalists to enter Libya, days after the defeat of Gadaffi forces in the east, reporting exclusively from Benghazi and the road to Ras Lanuf.
+In 2011, he was among the first Western journalists to enter Libya, days after the defeat of Gaddafi forces in the east, reporting exclusively from Benghazi and the road to Ras Lanuf.